Sunday, June 24, 2012

 • bake at 475 degrees for about 35- 40 minutes

-• When done, you have to take it out immediately and cut half down the middle to release the steam ( so it doesn't keep cooking and become to soft) .
+• When done, you have to take it out immediately and cut half down the middle (careful steam will escape and it's hot) to release the steam ( so it doesn't keep cooking and become to soft) .

-• There will be some seeds that you need to remove ( easier now)
+• There will be some seeds that you need to remove ( but it will be easier now)

 • Once you remove the seeds, take a fork and begin to pull down the strands from the sides of the squash until you have a large bowl of what looks like yellow spaghetti.